suneel0101/suneel0101.github.io/_posts/2020-12-28-my-defense-of-keith-raniere-part-1.markdown

 **Answer: it is not possible, and the elements of the crime were not even possible.
 The prosecution used hate and created prejudice by showing large expenditures on a credit card to imply taxes were being ‘evaded’.**

 **The prosecution should be ashamed for this is a sleight-of-hand obscuring the truth and destroying innocence; all for the satisfaction of winning.”**

-{% include image.html url="/assets/2020-12-28/magic.jpeg" description="Let no one say that the prosecutors for the EDNY were second to any prestidigitator at sleight-of-hand." height="140" %}

 The prosecution’s argument that Keith’s motive to use his late partner’s credit card for identity theft was for the purposes of tax evasion, [tax evasion was not an actual charge]  is that a series of purchases were made on her credit card and that Keith has an opinion about taxes and their coercive nature. [[see their closing argument for this charge here](https://www.scribd.com/document/488946070/Prosecution-s-closing-argument-for-tax-evasion)].